mobilizeamerica/api/README.md

 # Changelog

 **2018-10-01**
-- Add query param `send_update_notifications` to Event update and delete
+- Add request param `send_update_notifications` to Event update and delete

 **2018-09-13**
 - Add endpoint to create new event attendance